DQL Function Reference¶

 Examples:

 This section describes function semantics.
-The same function can be used both as a Rollup (e.g., [rate], [increase]) and written in query expressions (e.g., rate(field), increase(field)); they execute at different stages.
-Choose the position based on business requirements.
+The same functions can be used both as Rollup (e.g., [rate], [increase]) and written in query expressions (e.g., rate(field), increase(field)); they execute at different stages, prioritize selection based on business needs.

 Syntax: